treeform/jsony/README.md

 ## Snake_case or CamelCase

-Nim usually uses camalCase for its variables, while a bunch of json in the wild uses snake_case.
-This library will convert snake_case to camalCase for you when reading json.
+Nim usually uses `camelCase` for its variables, while a bunch of json in the wild uses `snake_case`.
+This library will convert `snake_case` to `camelCase` for you when reading json.

 ```nim
 type Entry4 = object